firefly-oss/lib-common-web/README.md

 This example demonstrates:
 - OpenAPI documentation with `@Operation` and `@ApiResponse` annotations
-- Idempotency support with the required `Idempotency-Key` header
+- Idempotency support with the required `X-Idempotency-Key` header
 - Exception handling with specialized exceptions
 - Response entity customization
 - Error mapping from service-specific exceptions to standard API exceptions